BlueM/form-control-event-name/README.md

 # Usage
-The library is an ES6 class, so the way to use it depends on your tooling and the browsers you want to support.
+The library is an ES6 module, so the way to use it depends on your tooling and the browsers you want to support.
 But basic usage is:

 ```javascript
 // If using native ES6 module in browser: